 If the ad is popular enough, perhaps General Mills will keep following the family's story line for years to come.
 Just picture it: the little girl as a sullen teenager sitting at the breakfast table, refusing to talk to her exasperated parents.
 Fade to black as they eat their Cheerios in silence.

 FIRST QUARTER: BUD LIGHT'S FEAR OF MISSING OUT

 How important is the Super Bowl to Bud Light?
 The beer has three ads airing during the game.

 In case that wasn't enough, it also has a massive party ship docked at a New York pier with the words "THE BUD LIGHT HOTEL" emblazoned on the side.
-The ship is on loan from Norwegian Cruise Lines and is serving as a base for more than 3,000 guests.
+The ship is on loan from Norwegian Cruise Lines and is serving as a base for about 4,000 guests.
 After taking control of it earlier this week, Anheuser Busch slapped its Bud Light logo on just about everything in less than 24 hours, down to the tiny shampoo bottles in the cabins.

 Even crew members' uniforms have Bud Light stitched onto the sleeves.